StevenACoffman/toolbox/cmd/git-changed/README.md

 + Some organizations use configuration to assign specific changes to specific services/actions.
 + Some organizations introspectively identify dependency trees (this is typically language specific).
 + Some organizations use subtree splits and git submodules to provide atomic, independently deployable view of services.
++ Some organizations use monorepos for apps, but put shared code (libraries) in other repos

-This is a common problem, without a single standard solution.
+Monorepos pose some common problem, without a single standard solution.
 The different strategies that have been applied to this problem space can be seen by the variety of tools people have produced.
-I'm focussing on the ecosystem in Go.
+I'm focusing on the ecosystem in Go.

 ##### Other Monorepo tools